CSpanias/SecHeaders/headers/x-frame-options/README.md

 Last-Modified: Tue, 28 Oct 2025 11:14:25 GMT
 ```

-3. Open `victim.html` in your browser and click the *Confirm Transfer* button:
+Open `victim.html` in the browser and click the *Confirm Transfer* button:

 ![x-frame-options-1a.png](images/x-frame-options-1a.png)

 ![x-frame-options-1b.png](images/x-frame-options-1b.png)

-4. Open the `attack.html` in your browser and click the *Claim Prize* button.
-Since everything is local and no framing protection exists, the click will submit the form inside the framed victim page and you’ll see the pop up demonstrating clickjacking.
+Open the `attack.html` in your browser and click the *Claim Prize* button.
+Since everything is local and no framing protection exists, the click will submit the form inside the framed victim page and you’ll see the pop up demonstrating clickjacking:

+![x-frame-options-1c.png](images/x-frame-options-1c.png)

 This can be also confirmed by the HTTP response:

-![x-frame-options-1c.png](images/x-frame-options-1c.png)

 ![x-frame-options-1d.png](images/x-frame-options-1d.png)

-5. Now add protection to the app by stopping the Python HTTP server running on port `3000` and start the node server:
+Now add protection to the app by stopping the Python HTTP server running on port `3000` and starting the node server:

 ```jsx
 $ npm init -y && npm install express